milesperry81/AZMLND-Project-2/README.md

 ### Step 8 - Documentation

-For this porject the key documentation was a READ.md file and a screen recording (detailed below).
+For this project the key documentation was this README.md file and a screen recording (detailed below).

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: